-Businesses that rely on faxing for can often feel buried in papers.
+Businesses that rely on faxing can often feel buried in papers.
 Whether it's documents that require signatures, such as contracts or legal correspondence, or diagrams such as floor plans or building layouts, faxed communication can be an integral part of a company's standard operating practices.

 Not only can voluminous faxing be expensive if you utilize a traditional fax machine - paper, ink and toner aren't free after all - but it can also create organizational problems.